musajalildev/staff-assessment-tracker/server/src/main/java/com/assessment/tracker/server/api/README.md

     └── UserDTO.java
 ```

-User Service will be an **Interface** Not a class then we can separate the documentation from the implementation itself
+User Service will be an **Interface** Not a class then we can separate the documentation from the implementation itself.
+The implementation will be in the services folder